This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Symphonic Sculpture by Gabriel Loire - The Most Popular Artwork at Hakone Open Air Museum

 One of the most popular pieces at Hakone Open Air Museum is the Symphonic Sculpture by Gabriel Loire.

 Symphonic Sculpture is a tower enclosed by colorful stained glass.
 Furthermore, inside the stain-glass tower is an 18-meter tall circular staircase that you can ascend to the viewing platform.
 Needless to say, the views of the park and the surrounding mountains are spectacular.

 The stained glass created by Loire is called “slab glass“.
 It is much thicker and stronger than the stained glass technique of the Middle Ages.

 The use of this technique of creating stained glass allows for deeper colors especially when illuminated by bright sunlight.

-Notably, Gabriel Loire’s greatest post-war work is in the Saint Paul’s Church, Whiteinch, Glasgow (1960).
-It consists of 162 square meters of curved window set in cement and embedded with chipped glass.
+Gabriel Loire’s greatest post-war work is in Saint Paul’s Church, Whiteinch, Glasgow (1960).
+It consists of 162 square meters of curved windows set in cement and embedded with chipped glass.

 Sculptures by Henry Moore at Hakone Open Air Museum